Fish Management and Protection

 1. Return your Angler Diary.
 Included with every fishing permit is an information package and Angler Diary for you to record your hours spent and area fished, including species and number of fish caught.
 This information is invaluable to our fish management program contributing significantly to our understanding of angling effort in the park, relative species abundance and is also becoming a very important element of our invasive fish monitoring program.
 Last year the diaries captured 1187 hours of effort that had previously gone unrecorded in the park.
 As a thank you, each returned diary receives a commemorative Kejimkujik Fish Management, Volunteer Researcher crest with a unique design each year for you to collect and wear proudly.
 No training is required.

 2. Help us tag and record Brook trout.
 Every spring, volunteer anglers catch and tag Brook trout and record various data on location, date, fish size, etc, within Kejimkujik.
 This data provides valuable information on trout growth rates, movements and habitat use that is critical to sportfish management in the park.
 All holding, measuring, tagging and recording equipment is provided.
 Volunteers should have some fly fishing experience.
-Interested anglers are encouraged to attend a trout tagging workshop, held annually in April.
+Interested anglers are encouraged to attend a volunteer trout researcher workshop, held annually in April.

 3. Help with our Creel Census.
 Every five years, for a 3-year period, a creel census is conducted at Kejimkujik which helps to assess fish health, and fish management initiatives by measuring the abundance of Brook trout.
 The key measurement in the census is catch per unit effort, or how many trout an experienced angler can catch in one hour of fishing, so significant fly fishing experience is essential for volunteers.
 Interested anglers are encouraged to attend a trout tagging workshop, held annually in April.